JeremyFunk/hidefiles/README.md

 # Hide Files

-Hide Files allows the user to configure profiles to hide unnecessary folders and files.
-It takes ~2 minutes to configure.
+Hide Files allows the user to configure profiles to hide unnecessary files and folders.
 The configuration is defined in a file on the root level of the workspace, called `hide-files.json`.

 ## Using Hide Files